Skip to content

 Leadership breadth

-Broad LeadershipNet Breadth +10
+Mixed LeadershipNet Breadth 0

 Leadership breadth measures the share of the universe outperforming VTI over the 6M window.